Lukevanl/Thesis_PIO_Extraction/README.md

 - Results of round 1 and round 2 of the error analysis as described in the thesis (read README.md in *error_analysis* folder for more information)
 - Results of exploring the data saturation (*saturation.xlsx*)

-To replicate the data saturation numbers simply take the first 20%, 40%, 60%, 80% and 100% of the dataset and run the model with this data on the same config file with just one modification.
-The only modification is to the eval_frequency hyperparameter inside the config.cfg file which determines after how many iterations the model gets evaluated on the development set.
-This value was changed with respect to the percentage of the training set to compensate for the decreasing size.
+To replicate the data saturation numbers simply take the first 20%, 40%, 60%, 80% and 100% of the dataset and run the model with this data on the same config file with just one modification: change the eval_frequency hyperparameter inside the config.cfg file with respect to the percentage of the training set to compensate for the decreasing size.
 So, eval_frequency is 200 for 100% of the training set, 160 for 80% etc.

 ### Dependencies:
  python 3.8.